aefarrell/aefarrell.github.io/_posts/2022-05-08-turbulent_jet_notes_part_2.md

-In these cases I followed my convention from the previous notebook of setting each of the velocity distributions to have the same width at half-height, and using the same Schmidt number for the concentration profiles.
+In these cases I followed my convention from the previous notebook of setting each of the velocity distributions to have the same width at half height, and using the same Schmidt number for the concentration profiles.
 This makes it more of an "apples to apples" comparison.

-Looking at the results we see that the constant for the concentration is smaller than the velocity profiles, indicating that the center-line concentration drops off faster than the velocity.
+Looking at the results we see that the constant for the concentration is smaller than the velocity profiles, indicating that the centerline concentration drops off faster than the velocity.
 Which makes some sense as we saw above that the concentration also spreads out radially more than the velocity.

 We can combine the velocity and concentration profiles and get a sense of how the jet expands.
 Note that the plot is looking at the fully-developed jet, in this case ~4 diameters downstream.